-Full-sized Car
+Full-siz ed Car

 Angle 0 degrees (parallel parking) 45 degrees 60 degrees 90 degrees

 Width 8' 9' 9' 9'

 Length 20' 18' 18' 18'

-Compac et Car
+Compa ct Car 1 •

 Angle 0 degrees (parallel parking) 45 degrees 60 degrees 90 degrees

 Width 8' 7'6" 7'6" 7'6"

 Length 20' 16' 16' 16'

-All Cars S Aisle Width
+All Cars s Aisle Width 1 •

 Aisle 12' (one way) 13' (one way) 14'6" (one way) 22' (one way)

 Width 22' (two way) 22' (two way) 22' (two way) 22' (two way)

-Accessil Accessible Parking
+Access ible Parking

-Car and van spaces must meet the minimum requirements of the Americans with Disabilities Act (ADA) Accessibility Guidelines; accessible spaces must include accessible aisle(s), at the minimum width required by the ADA.
+Width 8' space + 5' accessible aisle for cars, 8' space + 8' accessible aisle for vans-Widths for car and van spaces must meet the minimum requirements of the Americans with Disabilities Act (ADA) Accessibility Guidelines; accessible spaces must include accessible aisle(s), at the minimum width required by the ADA.

+Length 18'

-Parking Parking Space Adjacent to Parking Island
+Parking Space Adjacent to Parking g Island 1

 Width 10'

 - (b) Unusable parking spaces.
 Any parking space that is determined by the City to be unusable due to maneuverability difficulties, or which does not have clear access, shall not be considered in the total number of available parking spaces on the property. - (c) Back-out parking.
 Except for one- and two-family dwellings, or where back-out parking already exists, all parking areas shall be designed so that vehicles exiting from the parking area will not be required to back out across any sidewalk or public right-of-way. - (d) Overhang allowances.
 Overhang allowances for spaces adjacent to the site perimeter or adjacent to islands is two (2) feet for full-sized car parking and one (1) foot for compact car parking. - (e) Semi-tractor trailer parking.
 For those uses which cater to the parking of semi-tractor trailers, designated off-street parking spaces shall be required for each such vehicle located on any parcel.
 The use of regular automobile parking spaces or automobile circulation aisles for semi-tractor trailer parking is prohibited.
 All parking spaces for semi-tractor trailers shall be at least twelve (12) feet in width and sixty (60) feet in length.
 All aisles shall be at least thirty (30) feet in width.
 The Community Development Department may require special design provisions based upon the overall site layout and parking area design.
 No backing maneuvers shall be allowed in the right-of-way. - (f) Marking of parking spaces. - (1) General.
 Parking spaces shall be marked and maintained on the pavement, and any other directional markings/signs shall be installed and maintained as required by the approved parking plan. - (2) Compact car parking.
-Compact car parking area or spaces shall be marked with a freestanding sign or otherwise distinguished from full-sized parking areas or spaces.
+Compact car parking area or spaces shall be marked with a freestanding sign or otherwise distinguished from full-sized parking areas or spaces. - (3) Accessible parking.
+Each accessible parking space shall be marked with a freestanding sign using the standard uniform words and/or symbols that signify the space is restricted for as parking for the disabledpersons with disabilities only.
+In addition, the accessible parking symbol shall be painted on the pavement.